crystalglewis/crystalglewis/Greenwood_Hospital_Admissionis_Analysis/Greenwood_Hospital_Admissions_Analysis/README.md

-🏥 Greenwood Hospital Admissions Analysis (Power BI) Overview
+#🏥 Greenwood Hospital Admissions Analysis 2023 | Power BI

+Dataset: Synthetic Hospital Admissions Data (Greenwood Hospital, 2023) Total Treatment Revenue: $18.7M
+Tools: Power BI, DAX, Data Modeling, Excel

+Project Summary:
+An end-to-end hospital admissions analysis project using Power BI to evaluate patient volume, readmissions, treatment costs, and department-level performance across a synthetic healthcare dataset.

+#  📌 Project Overview

-This project analyzes hospital admissions data for a fictional healthcare client, Greenwood Hospital, using Power BI.
-The goal was to create an executive-level dashboard that provides visibility into patient volume, operational performance, and financial trends across departments.
+Hospital admissions data plays a critical role in understanding operational performance, resource utilization, and financial outcomes.
+This project analyzes admissions data for a fictional healthcare client, Greenwood Hospital, to identify trends in patient volume, readmissions, and treatment costs.

-The dashboard was designed to simulate a real-world business scenario, focusing on how healthcare organizations can use data to support operational decisions, improve patient outcomes, and monitor financial performance.
+Using Power BI, the dashboard was designed to simulate an executive-level reporting tool that provides leadership with actionable insights into hospital performance.
+The analysis focuses on how data can support decisions related to patient care, cost management, and operational efficiency.

-Business Problem
+# Business Problem

 Hospital leadership needs a clear view of: